LazyAnTT/LazyAnTT/README.md

-- 🔭 I’m currently working on To Do List in Angular
+- 🔭 I’m currently working on blog with authentication using NodeJS/Express && docker
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning NodeJS, Express, docker
 - 📫 How to reach me: linkedin.com/in/raimonds-grube